This article is also available in Deutsch.

 I like to get everything ready first since coating the truffles is always messy and needs to be done quickly.
 Prepare a shallow bowl lined with parchment paper or greaseproof paper.
 The bowl will give you a place to put the truffles and let them dry.

 Now take your sealed truffles out of the refrigerator and take 1-4 truffles in one hand.
 Dip the fingers of the other hand in the melted chocolate coating and roll the 1-4 truffles between your hands.
 Once you have them nicely coated with chocolate, place them in the prepared bowl.

-There, you can then dust them with glitter powder after the chocolate coating is solidified.
-Since my little daughter is in her "pink is the best phase", I had to try this out!
+Dust them with glitter powder after the chocolate coating is solidified.
+Since my little daughter is in her "pink is the best phase," I had to try this out!
 It was a complete success! 😀 With white chocolate, the pink glitter powder gives a very subtle, light, pink shimmer, which looks nice. 🙂

 After you've finished coating and dusting all 21 truffles, divide the finished chocolates among praline molds and store them in an airtight container at (cool) room temperature.

 Perfect!
 Your delicious homemade chocolate truffles are ready to be snacked on or given as gifts! 🙂